fjose90/sorting_algorithm/README.md

-# project with some sorting algorithms
+# project with some sorting algorithms in Ruby